RedHatNordicsSA/ansible-roadshow/labs/lab-0/README.md

 ![Image of server setup](demo-env.png)

+* _Please note that the Ansible control server is from where all labs are executed._

 The Tower server will have the responsibility of provisioning the servers, which are implementing a simple http based service.

 The NGINX server is responsible for balancing the load between the two backend servers.
 The backends are implemented using wildfly swarm, run as a simple java application.